Best RPG Games for Nintendo Switch TechnoBuffalo 2021

 - Combat takes some getting used to

-Most Anticipated: Pokemon Sword and Pokemon Shield
+Best Exploration: Pokemon Sword and Pokemon Shield

 The Galara Region is a brand new area for Pokemon players.
 Here you'll find not only new native species, but two new Legendary Pokemon: Zacian and Zamazenta.
 The Wild Area has far more variety in the Pokemon you will find than the towns it connects.
 Filled with nature it has plenty of different species, and you'll see different Pokemon depending on the weather conditions you are dealing with.